So what is the thing about time?

 We were lucky in Tokyo.
 Those I know and love are fine.
 But many in Tohoku are not.
 And the grief and gloom here are palpable, something that presses into the cracks of every conversation, weighs down our laughter.
 But we will get lighter.

 I debated whether or not to say more about myself.
 And as is often the case, I remain uncertain.
 I feel something is lost from the work by doing so.
-Inevitably, I may end up using these works, or parts of them, in a book.
+Eventually, I may end up using these works, or parts of them, in a book.
 And if that is the case, they will carry my name.
 Friends who I know outside of Tumblr know who I am.
 And it is likely not very difficult to figure it out for those really burning to know.

 But, for now, there is this three-hundred-and-sixty-five-entry…thing.
 And if you decide to read the ponderous mass from the top, you will do a strange thing: you will live my year in reverse.